What's New (Updated July 18, 2014)

 The City has an active Work Group assigned to monitor progress of the project, communicate with IDOT officials, and relay vital project information to the community.
 Because the project will span over a number of years, the City is already identifying opportunities to emphasize safety in adjacent neighborhoods along the corridor that can expect to see an increase in traffic as motorists search for alternative routes to Route 59.
 The City team has recently reviewed traffic control in various neighborhoods adjacent to Route 59 and identified opportunities to enhance the existing street signage and pavement markings to remind motorists to follow posted speed limits and obey traffic control.
 The new temporary ’25 MPH’ pavement markings that were recently installed at various entrances to Brookdale and Kingspointe subdivisions are just one of the enhancements the City is implementing in preparation of the start of construction on Illinois Route 59.

 - Check this webpage often.
-As mainline work begins this year, this site will be linked with IDOT's information source that will have all the latest schedules, traffic impacts and more.
+As work continues, this site will be linked with IDOT's information source that will have all the latest schedules, traffic impacts and more.

 - Have a specific question?
 Email us at Route59@naperville.il.us